American Society of Travel Advisors

-American Society of Travel Advisors (abbreviated as ASTA) is a trade association which was formed to represent and defend the business and regulatory public policy interests of travel intermediaries, including travel agencies (including traditional "brick and mortar" agencies, online portals, mega- and corporate agencies, and small and mid-market businesses) and tour providers (including wholesalers and operators).
+The American Society of Travel Advisors (abbreviated as ASTA) is a trade association which was formed to represent and defend the business and regulatory public policy interests of travel intermediaries, including travel agencies (including traditional "brick and mortar" agencies, online portals, mega- and corporate agencies, and small and mid-market businesses) and tour providers (including wholesalers and operators).
 The headquarters of the American Society of Travel Advisors is in Alexandria, Virginia, United States; it is a US Internal Revenue Service 501(c)(6) tax-exempt not-for-profit entity.

 Its members adhere to a strict code of ethics and include travel agents, intermediaries, and supplier companies who offer travel products and services such as tours, cruises, hotels, destinations, tourist bureaus, ground transport, car rentals, local guides and hosts. leading advocate for travel advisors and the entire travel agency community, including suppliers and the traveling public.

 History

 The American Society of Travel Advisors (ASTA) was founded on April 20, 1931, in New York City as the American Steamship and Tourist Agents Association.
 ASTA changed its name to the American Society of Travel Agents in 1944.

 On January 26, 2000, ASTA acquired the assets of The National Association of Commissioned Travel Agents, Inc. (NACTA) which is now a membership subsidiary, called National Association of Career Travel Agents since 2009.
 NACTA represented independent travel agents, cruise-oriented agents, home-based travel agents and outside sales travel agents.
 On August 28, 2018, the organization was renamed to the American Society of Travel Advisors.
 NACTA was also rebranded into the ASTA Small Business Network.

+In 2017, ASTA launched its Verified Travel Advisor certification program, intended to "build member knowledge about legal and ethical issues and boost consumer trust in ASTA agents."
+It revamped the program in 2024, adding a sales requirement and a recertification process.

 ASTA supported the Travel Promotion, Enhancement, and Modernization Act of 2014 (H.R.
 4450; 113th Congress), a bill that would extend the provisions of the Travel Promotion Act of 2009, which established the Corporation for Travel Promotion (also known as Brand USA), through September 30, 2020, and impose new performance and procurement requirements on the corporation.
 ASTA President Zane Kerby said that the bill "is essential to marketing the United States as a desirable destination for international tourists, conferences and business."

 In 2022, ASTA supported the Travel and Tourism Omnibus Act, which among other things, creates an Assistant Secretary of Travel and Tourism at the U.S. Department of Commerce, elevating the importance the U.S. travel industry plays at home and abroad.

+In 2025, ASTA successfully lobbied against state tax initiatives aimed at the travel industry in Nebraska and Louisiana.
+It also launched VeriVacation.com, a consumer-facing platform designed to connect travelers with ASTA Verified Travel Advisors.